theforeman/foreman/webpack/stories/docs/plugins.md

 Also `npm run lint` behaves similarly.

+### Entry points

+The webpack config respects the main entry point defined in `package.json`.
+On top of that it loads all files matching `./webpack/*index.js`.
+That allows plugins to define multiple independent entry points.
+This can be useful in special use-cases.
+For example when you need to mix some parts of webpack processed code into pages that use asset pipeline only.

 ### Troubleshooting

 You can make sure webpack knows about your plugin by executing script `plugin_webpack_directories.rb` that prints json-formatted info about all recognized plugins.